 - Remaining Literature electives are open to student choice (19 MC).

 - Students should plan to take the proseminar as early as possible: ideally, in second semester of the sophomore year, or in the junior year.
-The proseminar is offered once per academic year in alternating semesters: Semester 2 2017-18, Semester 1 2018-19, Semester 2 2019-20.
+The proseminar is generally offered once per academic year in alternating semesters: Semester 2 2017-18, Semester 1 2018-19, Semester 2 2019-20.
 We expect students will schedule their study abroad plans accordingly.

 - In addition to the proseminar, we strongly recommend that students take additional upper level courses that emphasise theoretical methods to enhance their critical skills in literary and cultural analysis in preparation for the capstone.

 - While building a specialisation within the major, we recommend that students take advantage of our diverse faculty to work cross-culturally.